-The five apprentices are all new staff - school leavers or fairly new to the industry.
+The seven apprentices are all new staff - school leavers or fairly new to the industry.
 They are at level 5 and, for the right candidates, there would be an opportunity to progress through to a level 6 for a full degree qualification.

 The benefit of taking on a group of apprentices together is that they support each other, and they’re more likely to finish the apprenticeship.